 \subsection{Individualized Policy Learning Problem}

-Without loss of generality, we assume that a greater value of outcome is preferable.
-Thus, throughout the paper, we focus on learning an optimal individualized treatment rule (ITR) that maximizes the within-cluster average of outcome while allowing for possible interference between units within each cluster.
-While the individual outcome of interest is aggregated to the cluster-level, the learned policy will be a function of both individual-level and cluster-level characteristics, thereby providing a guidance to policy makers about which individuals in each cluster should receive the treatment.
+Without loss of generality, assume that a greater value of outcome is preferable.
+Thus, we focus on learning an optimal individualized treatment rule (ITR) that maximizes the within-cluster average of outcome while allowing for possible interference between units within each cluster.
+Although the individual outcome of interest is aggregated to the cluster-level, the learned policy will be a function of both individual-level and cluster-level characteristics.
+Thus, our methodology provides guidance to policy makers about which individuals in what type of cluster should receive treatment.

 We define an ITR as a mapping from the individual-level covariates $\bX_{ij}$ to a binary treatment decision for an individual unit, i.e., $\pi: \mathcal{X}\rightarrow\{0,1\}$.
-The cluster-level vector of treatment assignment under a policy $\pi$, therefore, is given by $\{\pi(\bX_{ij})\}_{j=1}^{M_i}=(\pi(\bX_{i1}),\ldots,\pi(\bX_{iM_i}))\in\{0,1\}^{M_i}$.
-This individualized formulation has important advantages over alternative cluster-level treatment rules \citep[e.g.,][]{park2021optimal}.
-First, this enables the use of individual and cluster characteristics, which are not possible to be incorporated into cluster-level policies.
-Specifically, $\bX_{ij}$ may include the attributes of unit $j$, those of its neighbors or friends within cluster $i$, and cluster-level characteristics such as cluster size or network structure.
-It is also possible to include the interactions between these individual and cluster level characteristics.
-Thus, so long as the inputs of our ITR have a fixed number of dimensions across units in different clusters, our formulation yields a greater class of policies that are applicable to clusters of different size, leading to a better optimal outcome.
+The cluster-level vector of treatment assignment under a policy $\pi$, therefore, is given by

+In practice, researchers can also specify a class of policies $\Pi$ that incorporate various constraints.
+For example, the linear policy class is defined as,